You Deserve to Look Good.

 After your first shoot you will have learned a lot!
 Each time you are on camera or have your hands in creating a marketing piece you will learn to refine your systems making the next time an easier go.

-The first big day for me as a computer nerd was in 1988 when my dad bought our family a brand new IMB Personal System Computer when I was five years old.
-My grandpa bought me Corel Draw and I spent hours on end drawing in the computer one pixel at a time.
-Soon after that I started my own business selling homemade scrunchies to my elementary school friends, until the scrunchy market crashed in 1993 and I closed my business.
+The first big day for me as a graphic designer was in 1988 when my dad bought our family a brand new IMB Personal System Computer.
+My grandpa bought me Corel Draw and I spent hours on end drawing in the computer one very large pixel at a time.

-Having computer skills served me well, because I was only 12 years old when i landed a job in a Real Estate office as an administrative assistant.
-The broker I worked for sat me down with a Video Professor Series and put me to work doing direct mailing campaigns and cold calling FSBO listings in the newspaper.
+Having computer skills served me well, because I was only 12 years old when I landed a job in a Real Estate office as an administrative assistant.
+The broker I worked for sat me down with a Video Professor Series on Microsoft Office and put me to work managing his lists, doing direct mailing campaigns and cold calling FSBO listings in the newspaper.

-In college I became fascinated with online learning and worked for the newly formed SBCC online college as a teaching assistant for the music department.
+In college I became fascinated with online learning and worked for the newly formed SBCC online college as a teaching assistant in the music department.
 I also apprenticed during that phase for Santa Barbara Sound Design owner Dom Cameradella, who was also enthusiastic about the budding filed of online learning.
 Years later I made my way to the sound stages at Lynda.com as a location audio engineer and moonlighter.
-After leaving Lynda.com in 2006, I started my business developing websites, videos, and marketing strategies for small businesses.
+After leaving Lynda.com in 2012, I started my business developing websites, videos, and marketing strategies for small businesses and individuals.

 In 2006, I earned a degree from the University of California, Santa Barbara in Film and Media with a Minor in Music.
 Before starting my web design business, I worked in Southern California as an audio engineer for motion picture.
 I currently live in the Tacoma Washington area.